 Brief: Advanced surveillance system with IR and visible sensors for detecting and tracking ballistic missiles.
 STSS (formerly SBIRS Low) will have satellites in low Earth orbit (LEO) that work in concert with SBIRS High and other missile defense systems.

 Function: Space surveillance.

-Operator: AFSPC.
+Operator: AFSPC

-First Launch: TBD.
+First Launch: FY06-07 (planned).